BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 ## Modify the footer template

 It is a good idea to put a link to the license somewhere on each page, and the page footer is an unobtrusive place for this.
 I also like to put the copyright notice there.
-I followed the detailed instructions here [GitHub Pages Jekyll Minima Customize Footer](https://cyberloginit.com/2018/05/05/github-pages-jekyll-minima-customize-footer.html#:~:text=To%20customize%20the%20footer%2C%20you,Then%20customize%20footer.) by Cyber Log in IT.
+I followed the detailed instructions here [GitHub Pages Jekyll Minima Customize Footer](https://cyberloginit.com/2018/05/05/github-pages-jekyll-minima-customize-footer.html#:~:text=To%20customize%20the%20footer%2C%20you,Then%20customize%20footer.) by "Cyber Log in IT".

 1. Add a directory `_includes` to the root of the repository.
 1. Copy the `footer.html` from the [Minima GitHub repository](https://github.com/jekyll/minima) into the `_includes` subdirectory.